Jared Fogle: Subway campaign

 Fogle first came to media attention in April 1999, via an article published in the Indiana Daily Student written by a former dormmate about Fogle losing 245 lb by exercising and eating a diet of Subway sandwiches.
 Subsequently, Fogle was featured in a Men's Health magazine article, "Stupid Diets ... that Work!"
 According to the article, Fogle had become obese – at one point weighing 425 lb – through lack of exercise and eating junk food.

-Fogle changed his eating habits upon the switch to eating at Subway, replacing his 10,000 calorie per day food consumption with one small turkey sub and one large veggie sub along with some baked potato chips and diet soda, totalling about 2,000 calories.
+Fogle changed his eating habits upon the switch to eating at Subway, replacing his 10,000-calorie-per-day food consumption with one small turkey sub and one large veggie sub, along with some baked potato chips and diet soda, totaling about 2,000 calories.
 A Chicago-area Subway franchisee took Fogle's story to Subway's Chicago-based advertising agency.

 As a test, the company ran a regional television advertising campaign.
 The first ad aired on January 1, 2000, introducing Fogle and his story with the following disclaimer: "The Subway diet, combined with a lot of walking, worked for Jared.
 We're not saying this is for everyone.
 You should check with your doctor before starting any diet program.
 But it worked for Jared."

-Because the introductory test ads were a success, Fogle subsequently appeared in more television commercials as well as sponsored in-store appearances throughout the United States.
-He gave talks on the benefits of fitness and healthy eating.
+The introductory test ads were a success, so Fogle subsequently appeared in more television commercials as well as sponsored in-store appearances throughout the United States.
+Fogle would give talks on the benefits of fitness and healthy eating, and later came to be known as The Subway Guy.

 In 2002, Fogle was the subject of an episode of South Park titled "Jared Has Aides".
 Fogle has stated that while the episode had "typical[ly] tasteless humor", the fact that an entire episode was devoted to him was "very flattering".
 He added, "you know you've made it when shows like South Park start parodying you".
-Fogle also appeared in the 2017 video game South Park: The Fractured but Whole as a boss; this occurred after his child pornography conviction.
+He was then later parodied in the 2017 video game South Park: The Fractured but Whole; though this occurred two years after his child pornography conviction.